-How to Support Chicago’s Queer Community This Pride Month
+How to Support Chicago’s Queer Community During Pride Month

 Stand with BIPOC queers

 As the saying goes, no one is free until we are all free.
-And in light of the recent uprising in response to police brutality nationwide, there’s no better time to call attention to organizations and individuals committed to supporting and uplifting queer Chicagoans of color.
-There are plenty of ways to get involved, from simply ordering take-out or delivery from a black-owned restaurant to getting outside and spreading love at a public protest or community event.
-Keep an eye on Do312 and Protest Chicago for a running list of upcoming demonstrations, food drives, and other forms of collective action.
+And in light of last year’s rebellion in response to nationwide police brutality, there’s obviously still plenty of work to be done.
+Many organizations and individuals remain committed to supporting and uplifting queer Chicagoans of color and there are plenty of ways to get involved, from simply grabbing some tasty grub a Black-owned restaurant to getting outside and spreading love at a community event.
+Keep an eye on Do312 for a running list of upcoming demonstrations, food drives, and other forms of collective action.

-In addition to strapping on a mask and hitting the streets to join an inclusive public demonstration, consider throwing a few extra bucks or some volunteer time at one the city’s many BIPOC-focused coalitions.
+In addition to strapping on a mask (hey, it pays to be safe) and hitting the streets to join an inclusive event, consider throwing a few extra bucks or some volunteer time at one the city’s many BIPOC-focused coalitions.
 Brave Space Alliance, the “first Black-led, trans-led LGBTQ Center located on the South Side of Chicago,” is a fantastic place to start.
 They provide a slew of services to their clients, from health and wellness programs to career assistance, financial resources, and combating food insecurity.
-Over in Washington Park, Assata’s Daughters is working to address anti-blackness, prison abolition, and immigration reform, among other valiant efforts, as it pertains to black women, femmes, and gender non-conforming folks.
-The 25-year-old Affinity Community Services, also on the South Side, aims to bridge health disparities for black women and LGBTQ+ youth as well as tackle racism with the queer community.
+Over in Washington Park, Assata’s Daughters is working to address anti-Blackness, prison abolition, and immigration reform, among other valiant efforts, as it pertains to Black women, femmes, and gender non-conforming folks.
+The 25-year-old Affinity Community Services, also on the South Side, aims to bridge health disparities for Black women and LGBTQ+ youth as well as tackle racism with the queer community.
 And that’s barely scratching the surface.
 Learn more about local BIPOC-oriented advocacy groups and other ways to show support in Chicago by browsing Queery’s handy online directory.

 The Center on Halsted describes itself as “committed to reflecting the diversity of the LGBTQ community.”
 They’re pros at connecting Chicagoland queers and allies to just about anything they need including healthcare, social and wellness groups, educational classes, sports, and mental health facilitators.
-Chicago House is another key player in the LGBTQ+ non profit game here in the Windy City.
-It sets its sights on helping folks impacted by HIV/AIDS as well as the greater LGBTQ+ community stay healthy and secure housing and work.
+Chicago House is another key player in the LGBTQ+ non-profit game here in the Windy City.
+It helps folks impacted by HIV/AIDS as well as the greater LGBTQ+ community stay healthy and secure housing and work.

 The Transformative Justice Law Project of Illinois is a prominent legal advocacy group with serious stakes in prison abolition, gender self-determination, and other crucial progressive causes that affect the LGBTQ+ population.
-Last but definitely not least, Howard Brown Health is a long-revered fixture in Chicago’s queer and allied landscape.
+And Howard Brown Health is a long-revered fixture in Chicago’s queer and allied landscape.
 The multifaceted clinic and resource center covers all aspects of healthcare regardless of the patient’s ability to pay.

 Tune into digital performances

-It might not strike the exact same note as the sweaty Boystown dance floors of yore, but you can still kick back and grab a cold one al fresco at an LGBTQ+-friendly establishment.
-Hamburger Mary’s Clark Street patio and their legendary Drag Queen Drive-Thru is in full swing while Uptown’s beloved Big Chicks and Tweet have swung open the doors to both their back and front patios for your socially distanced dining pleasure.
-Polished Wood Chicago on Halsted is hosting limited, first-come-first-served diners on its sunny patio starting at 5pm, weather permitting, and reserving a properly spaced sidewalk table down the block at neighborhood favorite Roscoe’s is as easy as visiting their website.
-And as bars and taprooms begin to open for outdoor drinking this week, a new wave of outposts is gearing up to make their comeback -- be sure to reach out to your favorite queer hangouts to check their status as the city moves forward with reopening.
+Of course, you can still enjoy al fresco drinks and bites at queer-owned and allied restaurant patios around the city.
+Uptown’s beloved Big Chicks and Tweet have swung open the doors to both their back and front decks for your socially-distanced dining pleasure.
+Reserve a spot on the patio (or inside) at polished Wood Chicago on Halsted.
+And as bars and taprooms continue to reopen, a new wave of outposts is gearing up to make their comeback—be sure to reach out to your favorite hangouts to check their status and policies as the city moves forward.

-Treat yourself and feel good doing it by ordering in from a queer-owned or allied joint like neighborhood darling Rogers Park Social or the always-entertaining Kit Kat Club, among others.
-And look out for extra enticing Pride-themed specials this month -- The Goddess and Grocer in Wicker Park is bringing back their colorfully delicious six-layer Goddess Rainbow Cake and donating a portion of the sales to Center on Halsted.
+Still feeling the quarantine vibes?
+Treat yourself and feel good doing so by ordering in from a queer-owned or allied joint like neighborhood darling Rogers Park Social or the always-entertaining Kit Kat Club, among others.
+And look out for extra enticing Pride-themed specials this month: The Goddess and Grocer in Wicker Park is bringing back their colorfully delicious six-layer Goddess Rainbow Cake and donating a portion of the sales to Center on Halsted.
 You can get yours complete with vanilla buttercream frosting and eye-popping sprinkles by the slice, as an eight-inch cake, or as a 10-inch cake.
-And in Noble Square, Chef Danny Espinoza is partnering with a few local brands and fellow purveyors to open the cheekily titled Nono’s Deli, a food truck initiative created in response to the recent owner-fueled, homophobia- and anti-black-laden controversy and subsequent closure of Nini’s Deli.
-The guys will be pedding empanadas, cafe con leche, and more for a limited time with proceeds going to Center on Halsted and My Block, My Hood, My City.

 Sign up here for our daily Chicago email and be the first to get all the food/drink/fun in town.